unicode-org/message-format-wg/spec/syntax.md

 > `.input`, `.local`, or `.match`.

 > [!NOTE]
-> Only dots that are preceded by a valid name character are allowed in a
+> Only dots that are preceded by a valid name character are allowed in a  `reserved-statement-body`.
-> `reserved-statement-body`.
-This enables better parser error recovery for tools in the
+> This enables better parser error recovery for tools
-> case of incomplete reserved statements, like in the following example:
+> in the case of incomplete reserved statements,
+> like in the following example:
-> ```mf2
+> ```
 > .invalid $foo.bar =
 > .local $bar = {|baz|}
 > {{This is a message.}}